 As the Director of the Communication & Publications office, Jonathan works to increase the effectiveness of Myaamia Center materials using video, photography, Internet, and many other multimedia resources.
-Recent projects include web based language learning tools, books, educational videos, and maintaining the Center’s online presence.
+Recent projects include web-based language learning tools, publications, educational videos, and managing the Center’s online presence.

 Dr. David J. Costa